 - What is Drama?

+- Time Travel

-- Bullying
+- o Peter Pan

 - o The Titanic

 - o Matilda

-- Rabbit Shoots the Sun

 - o Greek Theatre

-- o Time Travel
+- o Rabbit Shoots the Sun

 - How to use appropriate drama techniques to communicate meaning in performance. - How to work effectively and collaboratively with their peers. - How to give supportive and developmental feedback to their peers as well as reflect thoughtfully on their own work.